SonlamBKIC/video-hub/README.md

 GOOGLE_API_KEY="AIzaSyB8_22cX5EZaLoU51Ljwh8d2zIQaV51JFc"
 ```

 3.2.
-Configure web project by creating an .env file in the video-hub-web folder then add your necessary configuration to the .env file.
+Configure web project by creating an **.env.local** file in the video-hub-web folder then add your necessary configuration to the **.env.local** file.

 Description for each variables are in the [.env.example](video-hub-web/.env.example) file.
-Below is an example .env file for web project.
+Below is an example **.env.local** file for web project.

 ```env
 VITE_BASE_APP_URL="http://localhost:3000"